We support renewable energy sources, including wind, geothermal, biomass, cogeneration and small hydro. Find out details about each.

 - Black Mesa: A 40-MW project near Glenns Ferry, Idaho, which came online in 2023.

-- Franklin Solar: This 100-MW project, adjacent to the Jackpot project, is scheduled to come online in 2024.
+- Franklin Solar: This 100-MW project, adjacent to the Jackpot project, came online in 2024.

 - Future: Two additional solar projects with a combined capacity of 325 MW are scheduled to come online in 2025 and 2026.